junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 >
 > Cas threaten ask Raphael if he will obey him now, Raphael fake comply, curse him fake God actual monster and most deserve the Cage, willing for mutual destruction and push Cas together fall into Cage

 The Hell ride is much smoother than Dean expects.
 Not a single demon in sight, not even Crowley.
 The stairs downward are an empty endless spiral stairs.
-It's only one step away from having a red-carpet homecoming party, another step in the other direction to be just a deserted construction building.
+It's only one step away from having a red-carpet homecoming party, another step in the other direction to be just a deserted construction site.

 They fly down to the lowest level.